AdobeDocs/experience-manager-cloud-service.en/help/assets/search-best-practices.md

 **Scenario 1: Perform a basic search using a classic car as the search keyword.**

 The keyword search is not case-sensitive and is a full-text search (across the popular metadata fields).
-If more than one keyword is used, AND is the default operator between the keywords.
+If more than one keyword is used, **AND is the default operator between the keywords**.

 The search results that match all search terms in metadata fields are displayed first, followed by the search results that match any of the search terms in the smart tags.
 The approximate order of display of search results is: